tapedrive-io/tape/README.md

 Beyond reading and writing, users can participate in the tape network.
 There are 3 primary functions, all can run on the same machine.

 <img width="958" alt="image" src="https://github.com/user-attachments/assets/edd81c05-9a23-4d04-9433-602053ed12d5" />

+> We have an easy install script for running a node, learn more [here](https://github.com/tapedrive-io/deploy).

 ## Archiving